-To consider and, if thought fit, to pass the following resolution as Special resolution:

-"RESOLVED THAT pursuant to the recommendation of Nomination and Remuneration Committee and in accordance with the provisions of Sections 196, 197 and 203 read with Schedule V and other applicable provisions of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 (including any statutory modification(s) or reenactment(s) thereof, for the time being in force) consent of the members of the company be and is hereby accorded to re-appoint Mrs. Sangita Maheshwari (DIN: 00369898) as a Whole time Director, designated as Executive Director of the Company, for a further period of 5 (five) years from the expiry of her present term of office, that is, with effect from 01st February, 2024 on remuneration and perquisites set out in the explanatory statement annexed to the notice convening this meeting with the liberty and powers to the Board of Directors to alter and vary the terms and conditions and remuneration in such manner as the Board may deem fit and is acceptable to Mrs. Sangita Maheshwari, within the limits specified in the Schedule V of Companies Act, 2013 ('the act') or any amendments thereto.
+To consider and if thought fit, to pass with or without modification(s), the following resolution as Special Resolution read with Schedule V and other applicable provisions, if any, of the Companies Act, 2013 (including any statutory modifications or re-enactment thereof for the time being in force) consent of the members of the company be and is hereby accorded to re-appoint Mr. Atul Maheshwari (DIN: 00255202) as a Managing Director of the Company, who shall not liable to retire by rotation, for a further tenure of 5 (Five) years effective from 01st October, 2024 on remuneration and perquisites set out in the explanatory statement annexed to the notice convening this meeting with liberty and powers to the Board of Directors to alter and vary the terms and conditions and remuneration in such manner as the Board may deem fit and is acceptable to Mr. Atul Maheshwari, within the limits specified in Schedule V to the Companies Act, 2013 ('the Act') or any amendments thereto.